 Coda: Issues arising around conceptual and empirical work on the commodification of language

 John E. Petrovic is Professor of Social and Cultural Studies in the Department of Educational Leadership, Policy, and Technology Studies at The University of Alabama.
 He teaches in the areas of philosophy of education and educational policy, with focus on language policy in education.
-His recent books include A Post-Liberal Approach to Language Policy in Education (Multilingual Matters) and Unschooling Critical Pedagogy, Unfixing Schools (Peter Lang).
+His recent books include A Post-Liberal Approach to Language Policy in Education and Unschooling Critical Pedagogy, Unfixing Schools.

-Bedrettin Yazan is an associate professor at the Department of Bicultural-Bilingual Studies at University of Texas, San Antonio.
+Bedrettin Yazan is an Associate Professor in the Department of Bicultural-Bilingual Studies at the University of Texas at San Antonio.
 His research focuses on language teacher learning and identity, collaboration between ESL and content teachers, language policy and planning, and World Englishes.
-Methodologically he is interested in critical autoethnography, narrative inquiry and qualitative case study.
+Methodologically he is interested in critical autoethnography, narrative inquiry, and qualitative case study.

 Nearly two decades after the concept of language commodification first appeared, this fascinating volume takes its theorization and analytical import a step further.
 Readers will enjoy the intersecting lines of critique and the rich variety of situated studies that discuss the boundaries of the notion for understanding language in late capitalism.

 This book covers an important topic that has generated substantial controversy in applied linguistics in recent years.
 I would recommend it for anyone who has an interest in language politics and policy; in particular, scholars and graduate students who may be confused about terms such as ‘commodification of language’ and concepts such as ‘language as power’ will benefit from the detailed analyses and insights provided by the various contributors to this volume.